patrick-morrison/qgis_sea_level_tool/README.md

 - Drag the DEM into the canvas
 - Select the DEM with the elevation dropdown.
 - Style DEM with singleband pseudocolour, in a way that represents the shoreline at present.
-- or, optionally there there is a style button with three presets.
+- Or, optionally there is a style button with three presets.
 - Change vertical slider to move sea level.

 ![dem2](https://user-images.githubusercontent.com/2309844/229721275-7a5a846a-eb3b-41a4-b81b-3703103703b6.gif)